alberto-santini/selective-graph-colouring/README.md

 3. Run make, e.g.: `make -j4`.

 Once make is done, you will have two executables: `sgcp` for the SGCP, and `mwsgcp` for the MWSGCP.
-Above, some example on how to run them.
+Below are some examples on how to run them.

 ## Running `sgcp`